MAInformatico/MAInformatico.github.io/Reading_Time.md

 * Hacker ethics and the spirit of the information age - Pekka Himanen
 * The power of now - Eckhart Tolle
 * The Pragmatic Programmer - Andrew Hunt and David Thomas
-* The Mamba Mentality - Kobe Bryant
+* The Mamba Mentality - Kobe Bryant (one of my favorites books)
 * Eleven Rings: The Soul of the Success - Phil Jackson